Three-dimensional decaying magnetic field belonging to Beltrami flow: Results and discussion

 For $Re=10^2$, the relative error $| \varepsilon_K |$ of kinetic energy at the time $t/(L/U)=0.3$ after the average kinetic energy is half is shown in figure \ref{error_K_Re100}.
 The error is defined as $\varepsilon_K=(\langle K \rangle - \langle K \rangle_e)/\langle K \rangle_e$.
 This error also corresponds to the relative error of pressure.
 As the number of grid points increases, the error decreases with the slope of $-2$, indicating that the calculation is the second-order accuracy.

 Figure \ref{error_K_Re} (a) shows the time variation of the total amount of kinetic energy at each Reynolds number.
 Regardless of $Re$, the time variation of kinetic energy well agrees with the exact solution.
 Also, as $Re$ increases, the attenuation of kinetic energy slows down. \citet{Ham_et_al_2002} performed a calculation in which the time progress was inverted in an inviscid periodic flow field and showed the reversibility of the calculation method.
 This study set a negative time step at $Re=10^3$ and used the result of $t/(L/U)=3$ as an initial value.
 Then, the time marching was performed in the opposite direction.
 The result is plotted in the figure.
 Intriguingly, we can calculate the phenomenon that the decaying vortex returns to its original state even in the viscous fluid.
-It was possible to calculate until the time near $t/(L/U)=1$.
+It was possible to calculate until the time near $t/(L/U)=1.5$.
 However, as time passed, the calculation diverged on the way, and the decaying vortex could not be completely restored to its original state.
+In the case of Courant number 0.25, it was possible to calculate up to near $t/(L/U)=1$, but the calculation diverged on the way.
 Although this phenomenon is physically impossible, this time-reversal simulation may be an effective tool as a method for verifying the stability and conservation characteristics of a calculation method.
 Figure \ref{error_K_Re} (b) shows the relative error when the Reynolds number varies.
 The error maintains constant regardless of $Re$.
 Since we can confirm the calculation accuracy by changing the number of grid points and the Reynolds number, it is considered that the three-dimensional Taylor decaying vortex model is valuable as a benchmark test.